anthony-khong/simulation_methods/README.md

 Each chapter comes with its own exercises and answers.
 I will be focusing more on computing and implementing the samplers rather than the mathematics.
 I will be using [Clojure](https://clojure.org/) in the answers.
 Contributions for other languages are welcomed!

+## Who Is This For?

+Simulation methods is an indispensable technique for approximating intractable high-dimensional integrals.
+It is particularly useful for **Bayesian computations**, and as such, many of the examples are drawn from the Bayesian literature.
+The course is meant to be doable but challenging for people with a basic knowledge of statistics, namely random variables, expectations, central-limit theorem and the law of large numbers.
+The course is for practitioners, so that the questions at the end of each lecture are effectively programming exercises that consolidate the material discussed in the lecture notes.

 ## Creating the PDFs

+The lecture notes are written in Markdown format.
+It is intended to be compiled to PDF using Pandoc.
+If you already have Pandoc, you can simply compile the Markdown files in their own directory.

 [Install Docker](https://docs.docker.com/install/), and simply run the command `./run` in the root directory of the repository.